The ultimate summer calendar: things to do, London, August 2022

 The London summer season is finally here.
-From open-air cinema to music festivals, these are the unmissable events to help you make the most of the warm weather
+From open-air cinema to outdoor art, these are the unmissable events to help you make the most of the warm weather

 Free things to do in London